 When you shouldn't consider keeping your fish in your pond during the winter

-If your pond is less than 4' deep (ice freezes to 3' in Winnipeg)
+- If your pond is less than 4.5ft deep (ice can freeze to 3.2ft in Winnipeg)

 If you can't provide all 3 of these, you should not keep your fish in your pond during the winter.